What is the IVF process step by step?

 Arizona Center for Fertility Studies performs In-Vitro Fertilization (IVF) in the following fashion with informed consent:

-- Addition of prepared sperm cells from a partner or a donor, to fertilize the eggs.
+- Step 6: Addition of prepared sperm cells from a partner or a donor, to fertilize the eggs.
 In some cases ICSI (intra-cytoplasmic sperm injection) will be performed prior to incubation.
 If elected, assisted hatching will be done or preimplantation genetic diagnosis (PGD/PGS) prior to uterine transfer.

 Ultrasound picture prior to transvaginally aspiration of the follicles (black circles).
 The aspirating needle has an echogenic tip and always follows the dotted line on the machine.
 You can see the tip of the ultrasound needle just puncturing the upper left hand follicle.
 All follicles are systematically aspirated on each ovary and the follicular fluid is handed off to the embryologist for oocyte (egg) identification.

 Graphic representation of placement of the ultrasound probe with the attached biopsy guide for transvaginal aspiration of the follicles.